lleaff/LynxChanFront/src/README.md

 `templates` Template files used by the back-end to generate HTML documents

-`res` Resource files used during the compilation phase only
+`res` Resource files used during the compilation phase only, contains the default language-pack